3 Uncommon Tips For Practicing Jazz Piano Technique

-When most of us think about practicing jazz piano technique we usually think of the same old boring exercises that piano players have been playing for countless years.
+When most of us think about practicing jazz piano technique or jazz piano exercises we usually think of the same old boring exercises that piano players have been playing for countless years.

 Things like scale practice, arpeggios, Hanon exercises, and playing classical pieces.

-Now, to be fair these technique studies can be useful in certain ways but they don’t seem to be a direct path to help us become better jazz musicians.
+Now, to be fair these technique studies and piano drills can be useful in certain ways.
+But, they don’t seem to be a direct path to help us become better jazz musicians.

-So, what technique exercises and/or studies can we do to specifically improve our jazz playing?
+So, what jazz techniques and exercises can we do to specifically improve our jazz playing?

 A Funny But Sad Story